The following

 nearly as good as using the Original MIDIJACK.
 The newer Synhouse

-technology provides much greater DAC resolution, twice the note range,
+technology provides much greater DAC resolution, twice the

 and the world's fastest MIDI response.
 This modification reroutes